victorjmajestic/PokemonDatabase/README.md

 See the Final Project Report for further instructions.

 This project was for CSDS341 - Introduction to Database Systems and was completed with the help of project teammates James Farmer and Jonathan Lutch.
+Created in May 2023.